Find a DoctorPatient Portal

 Regulate involuntary functions like heart rate, blood pressure, digestion, and sweating.

 When these nerve pathways become damaged, communication between the nervous system and the body becomes disrupted.
-This can lead to symptoms such as numbness, burning pain, weakness, or abnormal body functions.
+This can cause numbness, burning pain, weakness, or changes in automatic functions such as digestion, blood pressure, or sweating.

 Is Neuropathy the Same as Nerve Pain?